artemmmz/mp-events-hub/README.md

 The full platform is developed by multiple collaborative teams:

-- **Backend Team** — Python/FastAPI microservices, TRON integration
+- **Backend Team** — Python/FastAPI microservices
 - **Frontend Team** — HTML, CSS, JS dynamic website interface
 - **Design Team** — UI/UX, layouts (Figma, Photoshop)
 - **Database Team** — PostgreSQL schema design and support

-**mp-events-hub** is a backend microservice that provides financial and technical data essential for the gamified reward mechanics of the platform.
+**mp-events-hub** is one of the backend microservices responsible for supporting the platform’s data processing and communication logic.

 # How to Use